fuzzco/fuzznuxt/README.md

 1. Select "Download all attachments".
 1. Drag the downloaded `arcive.zip` to the root directory of your Fuzznuxt project.
 1. Run `npm run fonts`.
 This will execute `bash/fonts.sh`, which will unzip and organize the fonts from the `arcive.zip` file into the `static/fonts` folder and remove the `arcive.zip` file.

+### `prismic-content-full`

+By default, this repo uses the `prismic-content` component to handle rendering content from the Prismic WYSIWYG editor.
+Sometimes, though, you'll need to render content that links internally, which will initiate a full page load rather than a smooth transition.
+Use the `prismic-content-full` component rather than `prismic-content` to render content in this case:

+1. Remove the `require(...Content.vue)` line from `plugins/browser.js`.
+1. Uncomment the `require(...ContentFull.vue)` line from that same file.
+1. Uncomment the `universal.build.extend` function in `nuxt.config.js`.

+This will replace links that start with a slash with `nuxt-link` components (so in Prismic, creating a web link to `/news` would result in a seamless transition when clicked).

 ## Flow